C++ Conditions

 Switch statements in C++ are particularly useful when there are multiple choices and different code blocks need to be executed based on the value of a single expression.
 They offer several benefits over nested if-else statements, such as improved readability and maintainability of the code.

-One of the most common use cases for switch statements is in handling menu selection scenarios.
+One common use case for switch statements is in handling menu selection scenarios.
 When designing a user interface with a menu, the switch statement allows for easy implementation of different actions based on the user's selection.
 Each menu option can be associated with a specific case within the switch statement, enabling the program to execute the corresponding code block.

 int choice;